The thermodynamics of readout devices and semiclassical gravity: von Neumann's argument

 However, this argument for second law violation again assumes that other postulates of quantum theory remain unchanged, and that the information-theoretic properties of the theory follow that of quantum theory.
-We now show that, although readout device models allow perfect discrimination of non-orthogonal states, the above argument does not lead to problematic thermodynamical behaviour.
+We now show that, although readout device models indeed allow perfect discrimination of non-orthogonal states, the von Neumann cycle does not demonstrate problematic thermodynamical behaviour.